 How to Fix a Frozen Air Conditioner

-Summer’s coming (believe it or not) and here's a common scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when suddenly he/she hears terrible sound; drip... drip... drip.
-They glance over to see the dog licking at a puddle that's slowly forming on the dining room floor.
-Suddenly: Anxiety, stress, and that sinking feeling.
+Summer’s coming (as hard as it is to believe right now) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip… drip… drip.
+They look over to see the household pet licking at a puddle that’s steadily forming on the kitchen floor.
+In a flash: Worry, stress, and that sinking feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
-This can strike anywhere, from Richmond to Thailand, regardless of weather.
+No – the air conditioning equipment may be frozen.
+This can happen anywhere, from Fort Lauderdale to Africa, regardless of summer heat.

 Why Air Conditioners Freeze

-The part of the air conditioner that actually freezes is known as the evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Richmond area home.
-There are two primary reasons the evaporator coil may freeze:
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
+Usually there are two factors why the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner's evaporator coil does not properly disperse the heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly transfer heat, and consequently ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+In short, the A/C has morphed into an old-school icebox.

 What Can You Do When Your A/C Freezes?

-1. Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-Ensure the A/C system is completely OFF.
+- Turn the unit completely off at the thermostat, and do not just move up the temperature on the thermostat.
+It is important that the A/C system is completely OFF.

-2. Do what you can to ensure airflow is not restricted.
-Replace the furnace or air handler's filter and replace any return air filters.
-Open all the registers completely and confirm that they are not impeded by furniture or drapes.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 What Does it Cost to Repair?

-This can turn into an expensive repair.
-When your air conditioner ices over it can lead to damage to the compressor.
-Replacing your compressor can cost as much as a downpayment on a high efficiency model.
-In fact, many people are forced to pick between installing a new system and repairing the old model.
-If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
+This can become an expensive repair.
+When your air conditioner freezes over it can lead to damage to the compressor.
+Replacing your compressor can cost as much as a downpayment on a new system.
+Unfortunately, many homeowners are forced to pick between installing a new system and repairing the damaged unit.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of having a less expensive job.

-Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
-If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Your technician will diagnose the situation and how to avoid the issue from repeating in the future.
+If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.